 Emotional Support: Provide emotional support and build rapport with patients and their families, helping them cope with anxiety and fear associated with heart disease.

-Documentation: Maintain accurate and detailed patient records, documenting assessments, interventions, and progress.
+Documentation: Maintain accurate, detailed patient records, including assessments, interventions, and progress.